Srilal Abeykoon

 Tissa Srilal Abeykoon (31 December 1953 – 16 April 2020 as ශ්රීලාල් අබේකෝන්) [Sinhala]), was an actor in Sri Lankan cinema, theater and television.
 One of the most popular television actors in Sri Lanka, he is most notable for the trade mark role "Appuwa" in the television serial Kopi Kade.
 A talented singer, Abeykoon is the only Sri Lankan singer to sing 500 songs for cassette after singer Nihal Nelson.

 Personal life

 He was born on 31 December 1953.
 Born in Rajagiriya, he was educated at Diyawanna Vidyalaya and Hewavitharana Vidyalaya.
 He was also educated at Walisingha Harischandra Maha Vidyalaya, Anuradhapura.

 He was married to Dominica Wasana Meethani Wijenayake and the couple has two children.
 He lived in Bothale area in Ambepussa before his demise.

 Abeykoon had been ill for nearly five years and received treatment at Mirigama and Ragama hospitals.
 Srilal who had been receiving treatment at the Ragama General Hospital for five days, had returned to his home at Tawalampitiya, Mirigama two days ago in 13 June.
 He was admitted to the Meerigama Hospital on 15 April where he died on next day 16th at the age of 66.
-Funeral took place on Saturday 17 April 2020 at the Malwatta cemetery in Nittambuwa.
+The funeral took place on Saturday 17 April 2020 at the Malwatta cemetery in Nittambuwa.